Paris Trout

-Paris Trout is a 1991 made-for-television drama film directed by Stephen Gyllenhaal, starring Dennis Hopper, Barbara Hershey, and Ed Harris.
+Paris Trout is a 1991 American drama television film directed by Stephen Gyllenhaal and written by Pete Dexter, based on his 1988 novel, and starring Dennis Hopper, Barbara Hershey, and Ed Harris.
+It premiered on Showtime on April 20, 1991.

-It is based on the novel Paris Trout by author Pete Dexter.

 Plot

 Paris Trout is an unrepentant racist in 1949 Georgia.
 The greedy and paranoid shopkeeper murders the sister of a black man who refuses to repay Trout’s IOU.
 When Trout is arrested for the crime, he is stunned and enraged, showing himself to be a man of the Old South.
 Lawyer Harry Seagraves arrives to calm the waters in court but is soon caught in crimes of his own, including a dangerous and doomed affair with Trout's wife.